The best camping in Wellington National Park, WA

 99%

-Located 5 minutes from the Forrest Highway and less than 10 minutes' drive to the beautiful and popular Herron Point.
+A Nature Based Camping property, located 5 minutes from the Forrest Highway and less than 10 minutes' drive to the beautiful and popular Herron Point.
 The farm offers the country lifestyle without travelling for hours.
-With 54 acres of native bush and pasture, a beautiful dam with an island combined with an abundance of natural wildlife.
+With 160 acres of native bush and pasture, a beautiful wetland combined with an abundance of natural wildlife.
 Come and enjoy the delights.
 The campsites are private with a fire pit provided and you are welcome to collect wood from around the property.
-Fires are prohibited between 1st Dec and 31st March inclusive.
-While the main entrance is on Old Bunbury Road, most campsites are accessed from Dutchman Road.
-We have invested monies earnt back into the sites by way of limestone all weather tracks, fire pits and irrigation for the warmer months which also helps to mitigate the risk and impact of bushfires.
-The Northern half of the property is a combination of pasture and native trees, while the Southern half is native bush.
+Fires are prohibited between 1st Dec and 1st April inclusive.
+We have invested monies earnt back into the sites by way of all-weather tracks, fire pits and irrigation for the warmer months which also helps to mitigate the risk and impact of bushfires.
+The Northern half of the property is a combination of pasture and native trees, while the Southern half is native bush and seasonal wetlands.
 Guests are welcome to roam the entire property with the exception of the owner's residence and sheds.
+Prohibited areas including neighbouring properties will be signposted.

 Pets